Explore our interactive decarbonization map and live environmental dashboard.

 Advocacy6 min

-COP28 Takeaways: What Global Climate Talks Mean for Local Action
+COP28 Takeaways for Local Climate Action

 COP28 produced the first-ever agreement to transition away from fossil fuels.
 But what does that language actually mean for organizations like TerraFuture working on climate action at the local level?
 We break down what matters.